chenbadream/INT-ACT/doc/evaluation.md

 Later on, we wait for all clients to finish with `wait "${CLIENT_PIDS[@]}"`, and then kill the servers with `kill $pid`.
 This is because the server is designed to run indefinitely, so we need to kill it after the client finishes.

 There is another gimmick here.
 We use `--eval_cfg.pretrained_model_gradient_step_cnt=\"[${STEP}]\"` to pass the specific gradient step to the server and client.
-You may have recalled that we extracted a list of steps from the config file earlier.
+You may recall that we previously extracted a list of steps from the config file.
 This is actually overwriting that list with a single step, so that the server and client only evaluate the model at that specific step.
 That list is already extracted, so we can safely overwrite it.

 ## Evaluate Trained and Third-Party/Non-LeRobot Models
 ### Trained Models